IAmThePan/market-station-website/README.md

   - [x] Better photo gallery layout.
   - ToDo: How do I put all the Gallery Photos inside an `/images` folder and access them with `.Page.Resources`?
 - [ ] Apply
-  - [o] Need the Market Station AppFolio link.
+  - [x] Need the Market Station AppFolio link.
-  - [o] Is the list of "When applying..." complete?
+  - [x] Verify "When applying..." info is complete.
 - [ ] Resident Portal
-  - [o] Are all the links correct?
+  - [x] Are all the links correct?
+  - [ ] Me: have email pull from config.toml
 - [ ] Contact Us
-  - [o] Ask Cheryl for order of Email / Phone / Address & Map
+  - [x] Order: Phone, Email, Address & Map
-  - [o] Ask Cheryl about whether she wants a contact us form
+  - [x] Contact Form not necessary
+- [ ] Footer
+    - [ ] Make links clickable

 Questions for Property Manager:
 - [x] purchased marketstationapartmentsnc.com